 - You will get your refund fast even faster if you e-file! - Payment is more secure since there is no check to get lost. - It is more convenient.
-No trip to the bank to deposit your - Saves tax dollars.
+No trip to the bank to deposit your check. - It saves tax dollars.
 A refund by direct deposit costs less to process than a check.